 Notable Representations, Key Contacts

 Weil's Tax practice, mirroring the Firm's profile, is global in scope.
 Our more than 50 lawyers located throughout our U.S. and European offices regularly work with multinational clients and private equity sponsors to navigate the often complex tax aspects of mergers and acquisitions that cross national borders.
 Our Tax lawyers in the United States advise both U.S. companies investing abroad and non-U.S. investors in the United States.
-Similarly, our Tax lawyers in London, Paris, Munich, Frankfurt and Warsaw advise local clients on the national tax impacts of their international transactions.
+Similarly, our Tax lawyers in London, Paris, Munich and Frankfurt advise local clients on the national tax impacts of their international transactions.
 We pride ourselves on working together as one integrated team.

 High-Profile, Complex Cross-Border Transactions